 Acid reflux is more likely to occur when you are lying down so do allow at least three, preferably four, hours to pass between your evening meal and bedtime.
 Within this particular interval, you can drink nothing other than plenty of water.

 You have to understand that your stomach is not a wise organ.
-It keeps on producing a large amount of digestive enzymes and acid, even when hardly any food is eaten.
+It keeps on producing a large number of digestive enzymes and acid, even when hardly any food is eaten.
 Give the stomach some time to get empty by allowing the gap of a few hours between the meals.
 This acid reflux natural treatment has worked for many.

 Cold water can give you a soothing and refreshing feeling.
 Plus, it flushes out the acid that has gathered in the throat or esophagus; again, a reminder not to put too much ice in it.